yeasy/openstack-tool/README.md

 #Devop

 ##bashrc
 A bashrc template.
-Please rename this to .bashrc, and put in your home directory.
+Please rename this to `.bashrc`, and put in your home directory.

 ##bash_aliases
 Some useful aliases.
-Please rename this to .bash_aliases, and put in your home directory.
+Please rename this to `.bash_aliases`, and put in your home directory.

 ##bash_color
-Will enable colorful bash if supported.
-Please rename this to .bash_color, and put in your home directory.
+Enable colorful bash if supported.
+Please rename this to `.bash_color`, and put in your home directory.

 ##ovs_mon
-This script can monitor the OpenvSwitches by filtering useful rules from them.
+This script can monitor multiple OpenvSwitch rules by filtering useful ones and reformat them.
-The rules are re-formated for better observation.
-Just put it in your PATH such as /usr/local/bin/.
+Just put it in your local PATH such as /usr/local/bin/.

 The original way to observe the rules in a switch (e.g., s1) is using ovs-ofctl, while it's hard to explore when there're lots of rules
 ```